Domestic Violence And Animal Abuse: An Overview

 Third, domestic abuse victims often risk their own safety to protect companion animals.
 Over half of victims with companion animals reported delaying leaving their abusive partner out of concern for their companion animal’s safety.
 One in three shelter residents with companion animals said they were considering returning to their abusive partner to protect their companion animal.

 Fourth, efforts to stop animal abuse are often inadequate.
 Almost half of victims said shelter staff didn’t counsel them on ways to care for their companion animals such as through using animal shelters.
 Of those who did receive advice, half only received that information after they had left home for the shelter and left their companion animals behind them.

 Differences Across Groups

-Future researchers should be eager to take larger surveys, encompassing a broader spectrum of victims.
-They should continue this study’s practice of in-depth questioning that gives a more accurate picture of abuse.
-In particular, more research is necessary on places outside North America, to see if the problem changes much in different cultures.
+Together, these responses would constitute significant progress in the fight against domestic violence and animal abuse.
+But we also still need to know more about these problems.
+Future researchers should conduct larger surveys that encompass a broader spectrum of victims.
+They should continue this study’s practice of in-depth questioning to give a more accurate picture of abuse.
+In particular, further research is necessary in places outside North America to see if the problem changes much in different cultures.

 Domestic violence and animal abuse are urgent and intertwined problems that require comprehensive responses.
 Research like this helps to achieve the incredibly important goal of better understanding these problems, which can help to pave the way for real solutions to these issues.